 Seek Differing Opinions

-In investing and in life, contrary opinions matter.
+In investing and in life, differing opinions matter.

 Before making decisions on your investing, thoroughly research both supporting and contradicting information.
 Don’t just look for “confirmation.”